 Glenfarclas Chase – Easysland

 At three miles and six furlongs long, this is the longest race of the day.
-The infamous Tiger Roll was going for his third Glenfarclas Chase as he prepares for the Grand National next month.
+The infamous Tiger Roll was going for his third Glenfarclas Chase and fifth festival win in preparation for the Grand National.
 At 4/5 he was the favourite for the race with Easysland second favourite at 3/1.

-After a false start, Arlequin D’Allier took the lead for the 32 fences with Kingswell up there too.
+After a false start, Arlequin D’Allier took the lead.
 Tiger Roll kept in the middle whilst Easysland was nearer the front.

 As they came over the 16th fence, the field closed up with Easysland in second place.
 With three lengths to go, it was a two-horse race between the two favourites.
 However, Tiger Roll jumped badly with Easysland winning by half a furlong.